-

 Welcome back!

-We are delighted that you have chosen history as one of your degree subjects, and we look forward to working with you and following our collective path of discovery.
+We are delighted that you have chosen History as one of your degree subjects and look forward to supporting you in your studies.
+To register for your modules, click here

 Head of Second Year History